 Busi was concerned about the health impacts of rubbish in the streets of her community, particularly for the children and the water systems.
-In the same month as completing the Stewardship course, Busi and four other women started a clean-up project.
-They call themselves Indawo, Abantu, Injongo e Khayelitsha which means Place, People and Purpose in Khayelitsha.
-The groups mission is to revitalize street space, stop the invasion of rubbish, and create a beautiful environment.
+In the same month as completing the Stewardship Training Course, Busi and four other women started a clean-up project.
+They call themselves Indawo, Abantu, Injongo e Khayelitsha which means “Place, People and Purpose in Khayelitsha”.
+The groups mission is to revitalise street space, stop the invasion of rubbish, and create a beautiful environment.

-With the support of The Umvoto Foundation, the team was able to secure wheelbarrows, rakes, spades, safety boots, gloves and masks, and brooms to sweep along the streets and pavement.
+With the support of TUF, the team was able to secure wheelbarrows, rakes, spades, safety boots, gloves, masks and brooms to sweep along the streets and pavement.
 Starting early in the morning, Busi and her group clean the streets every Saturday.
-The group typically collects hundreds of bags in just a few hours.
-To get the garbage out of the streets in a timelier manner, a local non-profit Help Up who support ongoing river and water way clean up, arranged with the City of Cape Town for a truck to come immediately after Busi and her group are finished collecting the garbage each day.
+To get the garbage out of the streets in a timelier manner, a local non-profit Help Up, who support ongoing river and waterway clean-ups, arranged with the City of Cape Town for a truck to come immediately after Busi and her group are finished collecting the garbage each day.
 Help Up also sponsors Busi’s team with tools, materials and a weekly stipend.
-An example of different NPOs helping collaborate.

 After several weeks of Busi and her group cleaning the area, local residents have noticed their work, going so far as to let other residents and visitors know that dumping garbage in the area is illegal.

 Ultimately, the team believes that by creating a beautiful natural space, residents will have more respect for their local environment.
 More than that, Busi believes that this sense of pride could lead to greater change, reduced crime and a stronger, more positive sense of community.